alexs714/nordstrom-hello-retail-workshop/Lesson5_CleanUpYourMess/README.md

 You should see a message from Serverless when each of your stacks is removed.

+## remove Hello-Retail application from your Amazon account

+Use the [Manage Login with Amazon](https://www.amazon.com/ap/adam) to remove the `HELLO-RETAIL-WEB-APP` application from your account.

 ## serverless reference

 For more information on removing services see the Serverless.com documentation for [remove](https://serverless.com/framework/docs/providers/aws/cli-reference/remove/#aws---remove).